 - Evaluating the existing terms and ongoing costs associated with the ERP or other enterprise software.
 Establish opportunities for improvement and timing to execute.

-- Controlling the serious risks of Cloud ERP related to:
+Cloud ERP Risks: Controlling the serious risks of Cloud ERP related to the:

-- Unbounded future costs for subscription renewals, new users, functional modules and many other areas in which buyers are charged.
+- Unbounded future costs for subscription renewals, new users, functional modules and other areas in which buyers are increasingly charged over time.

-- The threat of having the ERP company have the ability to shut off the ERP based on their point of view in a dispute.
-Even the ability to do this enables the grossly one-sided control they typically have.
+- Threat that the ERP company has the ability to shut off the ERP based on its point of view in a dispute.

-- If your firm is evaluating an ERP vendor there are many details about the vendor’s ERP product and market status that can be substantial influencers in the approach to pursue the ERP vendor.
+ERP vendor acquisitions: If your firm is evaluating an ERP vendor acquisition there are many details about the vendor’s ERP product and market status that can be substantial influencers in the approach to pursue the ERP vendor.

-Engleman Associates has conducted over 900 ERP projects since 1996 and developed experience and intellectual property that can effectively identify and control the various issues and opportunities listed above.
-Our path over the years has been to simply not be pulled into the manipulative forces of the ERP industry and culture.
-The results are truly exceptional capabilities having a high correlation to controlling ERP access cost, project risk, and overall improved results.
+Engleman Associates has conducted over 900 ERP projects since 1996 and possesses truly exceptional experience and intellectual property that have a high correlation to controlling initial and ongoing ERP access cost, project risk, and results.

 We welcome a phone call to field your questions and ideas